Browse by Subject

 Expertise: art museums, museum administration, arts administration, museum directorship, museum studies, contemporary art, public art, art in public spaces, collections, collections management, UT special collections

-Professor, Department of Integrative Biology, College of Natural Sciences
+Department Chair, Integrative Biology, College of Natural Sciences

 +1 512 453 1620